 People at especially high risk are not permitted to travel for work purposes.

-Travel within Switzerland and the Schengen Area and to the UK is only authorized if it is an absolute requirement for EPFL to continue operating properly.
+Travel within Switzerland and to certain countries is only authorized if it is an absolute requirement for EPFL to function properly.
 Such travel is subject to the following conditions:

 If you take public transport, you must wear a mask and clean your hands regularly and properly.